RESEARCH STARTER

 Animal rights groups have shown strong opposition to CAFOs since the concept first emerged.
 While many animal rights groups do not oppose the idea of raising livestock for the purpose of providing meat to humans, they say that animals deserve basic humane treatment while they are alive, such as the opportunity to graze and roam naturally.
 To most animal rights groups, the confinement of CAFOs qualifies as animal cruelty.
 On this subject, CAFO supporters argue that people will always demand meat, and CAFOs are extremely efficient at meeting that demand.
 CAFOs’ ability to raise such a large number of animals on a relatively small amount of land leaves more land free for other animals.
 CAFO supporters have frequently maintained that sources have exaggerated the treatment of animals within the facilities.

 Environmentalists, citizens, and representatives of communities near CAFOs have expressed concern over the waste they produce.
+Some researchers and environmental groups also have raised concerns about methane emissions from livestock production because methane is a greenhouse gas that contributes to climate change.
 Most of the regulations surrounding CAFOs over the years have involved the amount of waste they put into local water supplies, and numerous reports have detailed how dangerous CAFOs can be to nearby citizens.
 CAFO opponents also argue that while the potential for contaminated water and health hazards has been publicized for decades, air pollution is something that has escaped regulation.
-The amount of machinery required to house, feed, and process such large numbers of animals is massive and contributes much air pollution.
+Animal housing, manure storage, and waste-management systems can contribute to air pollution around CAFOs.
 CAFO supporters say the industry is under intense regulation already, which is enough to prevent these dangers.

 Criticism of CAFOs extends into popular culture.
 The 2016 film Okja is a darkly humorous satire that harshly criticizes the motives and actions of the corporations that run CAFOs.
 CAFOs also have appeared as the settings for multiple twenty-first-century police procedural shows.
-During the early 2020s, activists and some scientists raised concerns that the animals in CAFOs were at risk of spreading deadly diseases to humans, particularly poultry flocks and dairy cattle.
-To combat this, farmers increased their efforts to limit the exposure of their animals to wild animals that may carry pathogens.
+During the 2020s, activists and some scientists raised concerns that the animals in CAFOs could spread deadly diseases to humans, particularly poultry flocks and dairy cattle.
+To combat this, farmers increased their efforts to limit their animals’ exposure to wild animals that may carry pathogens.

 Bibliography

 Hribar, Carrie, and Mark Schultz.
 Understanding Concentrated Animal Feeding Operations and Their Impact on Communities.
-National Association of Local Boards on Health, 2010.
+National Association of Local Boards of Health, 2010.

 Imhoff, Daniel.
 CAFO: The Tragedy of Industrial Animal Factories.
 Earth Aware Editions, 2010.